-Boeing makes it official: Washington state will lose 787 production
+Boeing makes it official: Washington state will lose 787 production next year

 Then he cited the collapse of the airliner business “through the unprecedented global pandemic,” to give Everett employees the bottom line:

-“To ensure we can be effective in a market that will be smaller in the near-term, … we made a decision earlier this morning to consolidate 787 production in South Carolina after months of detailed and thorough study.”
+“To ensure we can be effective in a market that will be smaller in the near-term … we made a decision earlier this morning to consolidate 787 production in South Carolina after months of detailed and thorough study.”

 “This strategy affects many teammates so it was important we took the time to run a rigorous and thoughtful evaluation,” Deal wrote.
-“For months, teams studied options, engaged all of our stakeholders, including unions, and considered a number of factors including logistics, efficiency and long-term health of our production system.”
+“For months, teams studied options, engaged all of our stakeholders, including unions, and considered a number of factors including logistics, efficiency and long-term health of our production system.”f

 “It became clear that consolidating to a single 787 production location in South Carolina will make us more competitive and efficient, better positioning Boeing to weather these challenging times and win new business.”

+That same year, Boeing decided to build a second 787 final assembly line.
+Then-CEO Jim McNerney had been enraged by a damaging Machinists strike the previous year.
+He ignored all pleas to put the second line in Everett and chose to locate it alongside the fuselage assembly plants in South Carolina.

+From that point on, Boeing could use North Charleston as leverage against Everett, playing one state off against the other.

-“Today’s decision does not change our commitment to Washington state,” he said, adding that the 777X airplane built in Everett and the 737 MAX jet family built in Renton “are just as important to the future of our company as the 787.”
+“Today’s decision does not change our commitment to Washington state,” Deal told employees Thursday, adding that the 777X airplane built in Everett and the 737 MAX jet family built in Renton “are just as important to the future of our company as the 787.”

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.